jorenberg/angstrom/source/readme.md

 A dynamic, open source programming language with a focus on simplicity and productivity.
 It has an elegant syntax that is natural to read and easy to write.

 Ruby is a language of careful balance.
 Its creator, [Yukihiro “Matz” Matsumoto](http://www.rubyist.net/~matz/), blended parts of his favorite languages (Perl, Smalltalk, Eiffel, Ada, and Lisp) to form a new language that balanced functional programming with imperative programming.

+### Node.js®
+Node.js® is a JavaScript runtime built on Chrome's [V8 JavaScript engine](https://developers.google.com/v8/).
+Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
+Node.js' package ecosystem, [npm](https://www.npmjs.com/), is the largest ecosystem of open source libraries in the world.